pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ## Basic Information
 This assessment reports the status of shortspine thornyhead (_Sebastolobus alascanus_) off the US West coast using data through 2022.

 Shortspine thornyhead are found in the waters off the West Coast of the United States, from northern Baja California to the Bering Sea, at depths of 20 meters to over 1,500 meters.
 The majority of the spawning biomass occurs in the oxygen minimum zone between 600 and 1,400 meters.
 The distribution of the smallest shortspine thornyhead suggests that they tend to settle at  100–400 meters and are believed to exhibit ontogenetic migration down the slope, although large individuals are found across the depth range.
-Higher densities (kg/ha) of shortspine thornyhead occur in shallower areas (under 400 meters) off Oregon and Washington, whereas in California, they occur in deeper areas (above 400 meters; Figure \ref{fig:stock-map}).
+Higher densities (kg/ha) of shortspine thornyhead occur in shallower areas (shallow than 400 meters) off Oregon and Washington, whereas in California, they occur in deeper areas (deeper than 400 meters; Figure \ref{fig:stock-map}).

 Despite variation in density across the coast, survey data suggest that shortspine thornyheads are present in almost all trawlable areas below 500 meters, as they are caught in 91% of trawl survey hauls deeper than 500 m.
 Camera-tows show that thornyheads are spaced randomly across the sea floor, indicating a lack of schooling and territoriality [@du_preez_shortspine_2011; @wakefield_1990].